TarballCoLtd/Cardinal/README.md

 > Will this work on (insert tracker here)?

 I don't know.
 If it uses Gazelle, it may, but no promises.
 It's up to you to tweak the code accordingly.
+If you have a request for support for a specific tracker, leave it in the issues tab.

 > How can I build this myself?